RhubarbPHP/Rhubarb/docs/filters-and-layout.md

 The most common use of filters are for Layouts

+### Pre Response Filters

+A filter can specialise as a 'pre-response' filter.
+This is one which operates on the empty response object before URL handlers have had a chance to generate the primary response.
+This is a useful hook for handling global level features such as UI elements contained within layout classes.

+To specify a filter as a pre-response filter, simply override the `isResponseFilter()` method and return true.

+Most pre-response filters are designed to throw a ForceResponseException() to output a set response and stop URL Handlers from processing the request - is certain conditions are met.

 ## Layouts

 The normal pattern for generating HTML output is to let your response generating classes create the core